 WordPress development has come a long way since I started this blog in 2008.
 If you want to start creating themes, plugins or simply want to fix something in your current theme you can, with an ever expanding API the WP Codex can help you out a lot but with the growing number of WordPress development blogs you can also find loads of hints, tips and resources from around the web to cover all aspects of your WordPress life.
 Here are 20 of them to get you started.
 If I have not mentioned your favourite then feel free to add it to the comments section or fire me a tweet @ridgey28.

-HTML5 and CSS3 have been known to web designers for many years but due to the lack of browser support, it hasn’t been wildly adopted up until the release of Internet Explorer back in 2011.
-Internet Explorer 9 still doesn’t have complete support for HTML5 and CSS3 but IE10, which hasn’t been released yet, will support more elements including CSS transitions, transforms and have full support for offline web applications and form validation.
-Other browsers such as Google Chrome, Mozilla Firefox and Opera have better support but as yet there is no browser that has full support yet due to the fact that the specification is still a working draft itself and is estimated that it will not be reaching full specification until 2014.
-However don’t let this deter you from using it, you can start using HTML5 right now so kick it off with some valuable resources.
+HTML5 and CSS3 have been known to web designers for many years.
+Unfortunately, due to the lack of browser support, it hasn’t been wildly adopted up until the release of Internet Explorer back in 2011.
+Internet Explorer 9 still doesn’t have complete support for HTML5 and CSS3.
+The arrival of the upcoming Internet Explorer 10 will support more elements including CSS transitions, transforms and have full support for offline web applications and form validation.
+Other browsers such as Google Chrome, Mozilla Firefox and Opera have better support.
+Currently, at the time of writing, there is no browser that has full support yet due to the fact that the specification is still a working draft itself.
+However, it is estimated that it will not be reaching full specification until 2014.
+Furthermore, don’t let this deter you from using it, you can start using HTML5 right now so kick it off with some valuable resources.